inet-framework/inet/showcases/ethernet/vlan/doc/index.rst

 Config: VLAN Between Switches
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As mentioned above, packets are assigned to VLANs in Ethernet switches.
+As mentioned above, packets are assigned to VLANs in Ethernet switches in this simulation.
 The switches also divide the network into two VLANs by filtering packets based on VLAN ID.

 The simulation use the following network (also reused for the next example simulation):